gher-uliege/DIVAnd.py/README.md

 `divand` performs an n-dimensional variational analysis of arbitrarily located observations (python interface).<br>
 This package is a python interface to `divand`, written in Julia.

+The primary use case of divand.py is to build web service and therefore the only OS supported by divand.py is Linux.

 ## Installation